Top Ten Tips in Instructional Design

 Storyboarding was first introduced by Walt Disney to sketch animations and widely used today to help visually organize a lesson outline.
 A storyboard is often described as a template.
 Before you decide how you are going to storyboard or template a lesson, you will need to identify the steps in your instructional process.
 Most importantly, using a consistent template for each lesson is going to considerably reduce cognitive load, especially as students progress through the course, and allow them to focus on what is most important.

 The most popular one used with online learning is Gagne’s Nine Events of Instruction.
-Check out the following course developed using a CourseArc template based on the Nine Events.
+Check out the following using a CourseArc template based on the Nine Events.

 8. Consider your Audience